-\ \\ where $\sigma$ is the standard deviation for a Gaussian fit, p = 1.15 and $r_{half}$ is the half-light radius for an exponential profile fit to the galaxy \citep{Dey_2019}.
+\ \\ where $\sigma$ is the standard deviation for a Gaussian fit, p = 1.15 and $r_{\textrm{half}}$ is the half-light radius for an exponential profile fit to the galaxy (Dey et al. \citeyear{Dey_2019}).
 The equation approximates an exponential fit to a galaxy even though some sources follow a de Vaucouleurs profile, while others have a composite profile.
-This equation estimates the size of each source, and a cutout could be extracted as a result.
-We performed visual tests on a sample of sources to confirm that the estimated cutout size was sufficient.
+This equation estimates the size of each source, and a cut-out could be extracted as a result.
+We performed visual tests on a sample of sources to confirm that the estimated cut-out size was sufficient.

-Figure \ref{fig: Pixel Distribution} illustrates the distribution of source numbers based on their respective pixel sizes, as determined by Equation \ref{eq: equation 1}, for a random sample of sources.
-The majority of the sources within this random sample had values of between 100 and 200 pixels.
-To ensure consistency, all source cutouts used throughout were therefore interpolated to a standardised, yet arbitrary, resolution of 150 by 150 pixels.
-This size discrepancy, significantly fewer pixels than the 424 used in \citet{Walmsley_2022}, is attributed to the inclusion of markedly smaller and fainter sources that dominate the population of the subsets investigated.
-It is worth noting that the secondary peak in Figure \ref{fig: Pixel Distribution}, situated at approximately 350 pixels, corresponds to artefacts present within the random sample used.
+Fig. \ref{fig: Pixel Distribution} illustrates the distribution of source numbers based on their respective pixel sizes, as determined by equation equation (\ref{eq: equation 1}), for a random sample of sources.
+The majority of the sources within this random sample had values between 100 and 200 pixels.
+To ensure consistency, all source cut-outs used throughout were therefore interpolated to a standardized, yet arbitrary, resolution of 150 $\times$ 150 pixels.
+This size discrepancy, significantly fewer pixels than the 424 used in Walmsley et al. \citeyearpar{Walmsley_2022}, is attributed to the inclusion of markedly smaller and fainter sources that dominate the population of the subsets investigated.
+It is worth noting that the secondary peak in Fig \ref{fig: Pixel Distribution}, situated at approximately 350 pixels, corresponds to artefacts present within the random sample used.

-\subsection{Finding An Evaluation Set}
+\subsection{Finding an evaluation set}

-A labelled subset of data plays a crucial role in the process of algorithm selection and hyperparameter optimisation.
+A labelled subset of data plays a crucial role in the process of algorithm selection and hyperparameter optimization.
 Additionally, it serves as a valuable resource for evaluating the performance of anomaly detection techniques.
-To construct this evaluation subset, we randomly selected 15 000 sources from the complete DECaLS dataset and supplemented them with DECaLS cutouts for 342 lens candidates sourced from \citet{Huang_2020}.
+To construct this evaluation subset, we randomly selected 15 000 sources from the complete DECaLS data set and supplemented them with DECaLS cut-outs for 342 lens candidates sourced from Huang et al. \citeyearpar{Huang_2020}.
 These lenses were intentionally included to ensure the presence of interesting anomalies within the subset.